Income Tax when you let property: work out your rental income

 Who can claim Replacement of Domestic Items relief

-If you replace a domestic item in a property which qualifies as a Furnished Holiday Let, Replacement of Domestic Items relief is not available.
+If you replace a domestic item in a property which qualifies as a Furnished Holiday Let, Replacement of Domestic Items relief isn’t available.
 You will continue to be able to claim capital allowances on these items.

-If you use the Rent a Room Scheme, Replacement of Domestic Items relief is not available.
+If you use the Rent a Room Scheme, Replacement of Domestic Items relief isn’t available.

-You cannot claim the 10% Wear and Tear allowance while also utilising the Replacement of Domestic Items relief.
+You can’t claim the 10% Wear and Tear allowance while also using the Replacement of Domestic Items relief.